About Distance Learning

 Why are you considering a distance learning course?

 If you're juggling a job, taking care of a family, pursuing your education and trying to maintain a semblance of a life, then the flexibility afforded by distance learning could be a huge plus for you.
 However, distance learning courses are not "easier" or less time-consuming than the traditional courses.
+In fact, distance learning courses typically require more of your time, due to the increased amount of reading and writing assignments to convey course material.

 Self-discipline is not an option for the distance learner.
 You must be focused and able to work independently without constant prompting.
 Remember, in most cases you will be working alone with little interaction among students and instructors.
 If the social aspect of a class is a priority for you, then this environment is probably not for you.